zhang-fengdi/DEPAF/README.md

 4. Use the example below to train a model (install any required MATLAB toolboxes according to runtime prompts):

     **Note:** `lambda` is a sensitivity parameter and requires tuning depending on your specific task.
-You can check the parameter settings in [paper_reproduction](https://github.com/zhang-fengdi/DEPAF/tree/main/paper_reproduction) for reference.
-If you are short on time, we recommend using a slightly higher value—it might miss some weak signals but helps avoid mistaking noise for signals. **Avoid setting `lambda` too low**, as it may lead to excessive false positives and slow down training.
-Also, `dataPath` and `POIPath` must refer to either a `.mat` or `.tif` image file.
+You can check the parameter settings in [paper_reproduction](https://github.com/zhang-fengdi/DEPAF/tree/main/paper_reproduction) for reference. `dataPath` and `POIPath` must refer to either a `.mat` or `.tif` image file.
 If a `.mat` file is provided, it must contain a single matrix variable with dimensions of “image height × image width × number of images” to ensure proper data loading and processing.

     ```matlab
+    % Parameters:
+    dataPath = ''; % Path to image data
+    POIPath = ''; % Path to POI image data
+    lambda = 0.0001; % Regularization intensity coefficient

+    DEPAFTrain(dataPath, POIPath, lambda);
+    ```
+    To further customize the training process, see the full version below:

+   <details style="margin-bottom:1em"> <summary>Show full version</summary>
+    ```matlab
     % Required Parameters:
     dataPath = ''; % Path to image data
     POIPath = ''; % Path to POI image data
-    lambda = 0.1; % Regularization intensity coefficient
+    lambda = 0.0001; % Regularization intensity coefficient

     % Optional Parameters:
     % Data loading related parameters: